-This Polycentric Network Webinar Series aims to introduce and discuss key concepts in the field of polycentric governance, as well as to address current applications and future research directions.
+This Webinar Series on Polycentric Governance aims to introduce and discuss key concepts in the field of Polycentric Governance (PG), as well as to address current applications and future research directions.

 As a starting point for discussions, core ideas about polycentric governance will be presented based on the book “Governing Complexity: Analysing and Applying Polycentricity” (Eds.: Thiel, Andreas; Blomquist William A.; E. Garrick Dustin, 2019).

-Measuring Performance in Polycentric Interactions: Concepts and Case Studies
+Measuring Performance in Polycentric Interactions: Concepts and Cases

 04 February 2021 at 5:00 – 6:00 pm CET (UTC+1:00)

 In this presentation, Tom Koontz and Sergio Villamayor-Tomas focus on interactions within polycentric governance systems.
 They describe three types of interactions: cooperation, conflict and conflict resolution, and competition.
 They draw on case studies to analyze which factors most affect each of these interaction types and the links between each of these interaction types and several performance measures.Results suggest different interaction types are better suited to different performance measures.
 Moreover, important trade-offs exist among specific performance criteria in polycentric governance.